ludwigwinkler/pytorch_MCMC/README.md

 # ProbModel

-The most important equation in Bayesian machine learning is:

 The wrapper `MCMC.src.MCMC_ProbModel` defines are small set of functions which are required in order to allow the `Sampler_Chain` to interact with it and evaluate the relevant quantities.

 Any parameter in the model that we wish to sample from has to be designated a `torch.nn.Parameter()`.